 Recently, the book Open Knowledge Institutions was openly published by MIT Press.
 This title went through a radically collaborative and transparent writing and publication process: From its collaborative drafting facilitated by the Book Sprints team, to its open review period as the inaugural title in the MIT Press’s Works in Progress program, to its open publication both on PubPub and on MIT Press Direct.

-Join our webinar on Community Publishing on Wednesday, September 8, 2021, to learn more about this process from the facilitators, authors, and publishers.
-We’ll discuss the considerations around engaging in such an open process and how this connects to the subject matter of the book itself.
+On September 8, 2021 we held a webinar on Community Publishing where we shared more about this process with the facilitators, authors, and publishers.
+We discussed the considerations around engaging in such an open process and how this connects to the subject matter of the book itself.

 In this blog post we look at Book Sprints and community publishing platforms like pubpub who offer processes and tools to support the formation and operation of communities.
 It was co-authored by Catherine Ahearn, Head of Content at the Knowledge Futures Group and Karina Piersig, Facilitator and Instructional Designer at Book Sprints Limited.